A Michigan police officer who killed a Black motorist won't face a retrial, prosecutor says

 Lyoya's death in April 2022 was the climax of a fierce struggle that lasted more than two minutes.
 Schurr stopped a car for having the wrong license plate.
 Lyoya stepped out of the car, didn't produce a driver's license and began running.

 Schurr was on top of Lyoya on the ground when he shot him in the back of the head.
-The entire confrontation was recorded on video.
+The entire confrontation was recorded on video, with the officer demanding that Lyoya drop the Taser and stop resisting.

-At trial, defense experts said the decision to use deadly force was justified because the exhausted officer could have been seriously injured if Lyoya had used the Taser.
-The prosecutor’s experts, however, said Schurr had other choices, including simply letting Lyoya run.
+At trial, defense experts said the decision to use deadly force was justified because the exhausted officer could have been seriously injured if Lyoya had used the Taser, a powerful device designed to immobilize its target.
+The prosecutor’s experts, however, said Schurr could have simply let Lyoya run.

 The Lyoya family's attorney, Ven Johnson, said a desire to hold Schurr accountable in a second trial has been lost.
-Meanwhile, a lawsuit against him is pending.
+Meanwhile, a lawsuit alleging excessive force is pending.

 "This is not a verdict nor the outcome the Lyoya family sought,” Johnson said.